These Local Food and Beverage Brands in Reno Know How To Take A Creative Risk

 Why We Love Them:

 - The in-store experience is branded.
-From the community-style seating to the shelves stocked with loaves of freshly baked bread, Perenn gives you a taste of the traditional European bakery (but for much cheaper than a trip to Paris).
+From the community-style seating to the shelves stocked with loaves of freshly baked bread, Perenn gives you a taste of the traditional European bakery.
+But for much cheaper than a trip to Paris.

 - They understand the power of photography.
 Hop to their About page and you’ll notice a dozen gorgeous, professional photos and minimal copy.
 Perenn understands what matters to their target audience: eye-popping pictures of fresh-baked bread.
-Perenn chose to share their brand story through photography and minimal copy, which captures the less-is-more feel of their brand perfectly.
+And they chose to share their brand story through photography and minimal copy, which captures the less-is-more feel of their brand perfectly.

 - They add humor without going overboard.
 Perenn knows what they can poke fun at: carbs.
 They embrace their love for flaky, buttery goodness with a light and effortless tone on their social media, website, and on display boards in the bakery.